mvonderlieth/RepData_PeerAssessment1/PA1_template.md

 Please see that page for a description of the assignment and data, https://github.com/rdpeng/RepData_PeerAssessment1 .

 ### Peer Reviewer Notes

-First, thanks for the time.
+Please note that the version of knitr I have doesn't create the figures folder but instead creates a folder named after this file.
+The images are in there.

-Second, Please note that I included functions in the loading and preprocessing section that I use a lot in all my R projects.
+I included functions in the loading and preprocessing section that I use a lot in all my R projects.
 Each section includes functions for that section and then the R code that uses them.
+Also I included some function params so that that caller has some flexibility in output without modifying the functions themselves.
-I included some function params so that that caller has some flexibility in output without modifying the functions themselves.
+I included all the reporting information in the plots themselves as best I could, vs. outputting to the console, etc.  All the code as developed is in main.R.

-I included all the reporting information in the plots themselves as best I could, vs. outputting to the console, etc.
+And thanks for your time.

 ## Loading and preprocessing the data